Sup2point0/Assort/Yu-Gi-Oh/archetypes/Soul.md

 ### Notes
 - The cards are ordered in a logical order rather than by properties.
-- The number of copies are not exact – they only indicate a card’s place within the deck.
+- The number of copies are not exact – they only indicate a card’s approximate status within the deck.
 - The staples provided are not exhaustive – they are only those that synergise especially well with the deck.

 <details open>